Weekly Bullion Market Review & Out-Look

 The Telegraph - Global debt hits all-time high of $152 trillion as IMF warns of world-wide economic stagnationHowever, identifying $152 trillion in global debt and stating that Global growth will be stagnant is hardly a negative for gold.

-looking to the Non-Farm Payroll Jobs Report for a sign of which way the
+First, since the last FOMC meeting on September 21st, the markets have been looking to the Non-Farm Payroll Jobs Report for a sign of which way the economy and the Fed will move. (this is discussed in last week's post seen here.)

-Then, on early Monday, when the 'Hard Brexit' news was announced, traders sold the GBP for the USD, which didn't help gold and sent it below the ascending channel.
+On early Monday, when the 'Hard Brexit' news was announced, traders sold the GBP for the USD, which didn't help gold and sent it below the ascending channel.

-VIDEO : Bloomberg - Fed’s Mester Says Case for November Hike Will Likely Be StrongThen on Tuesday morning, before the U.S. markets opened, the Richmond Federal Reserve President Jeffrey Lacker said rates might need to rise a lot.
+VIDEO : Bloomberg - Fed’s Mester Says Case for November Hike Will Likely Be StrongThen, on Tuesday morning, before the U.S. markets opened, the Richmond Federal Reserve President Jeffrey Lacker said rates might need to rise a lot.

 Reuters - Fed's Lacker says rates might need to rise a lot, case for hike strongSo, What's Up with all this New Hawkish rhetoric by the Federal Reserve???